Kishikawa1286/inulab-julia-boilerplate/README.md

 # Jupyter-Boilerplate Project

-This project provides configurations for using Jupyter and R together in VSCode.
-The `devcontainer.json` file specifies the Docker container configuration, leveraging the Remote-Containers feature in VSCode to provide a convenient, unified development environment.
+This project provides configurations for using Jupyter and Julia together in VSCode.

 ## Getting Started